 - If we never felt really seen and heard and appreciated for who we are, we may think that children who are being emotional or acting out "just want

 attention" -- as if children needing to be attended to is a bad thing!

-- If we concluded as children that we simply weren't good enough, then we'll set impossibly high standards and torment ourselves with self criticism.
+- If we concluded as children that we simply weren't good enough, then we'll set impossibly high standards for ourselves and torment ourselves with self

-our experiences, and gives rise to our thoughts.
-So our beliefs are often what lead us to get so upset at our kids, and to be so critical of ourselves.
+so it's usually our subconscious beliefs that lead us to get so upset at our kids, and to be so critical of ourselves.

 Why is the mind so self-critical?
-One of the core beliefs of most minds is that until we're perfect, we might not be loved, and if we aren't loved, we'll
+One of the core unconscious beliefs of most human minds is that until we're perfect, we might not be loved, and if we

 aren't loved, we'll die.
 So the mind has a big incentive to bludgeon us into perfection.
 Guess where the mind formed that belief?